 To see how a raised bed full of tulip bulbs would do in my cutting garden, I planted tulip bulbs in one of the raised beds in the fall of 2020.

-We have a lot of deer that would just LOVE to eat my tulips but I really did a good job of spraying a deer repellant every chance I could when it wasn’t raining.
+We have a lot of deer that would just LOVE to eat my tulips but I did a good job of spraying a deer repellant every chance I could when it wasn’t raining.
 And it worked.

 Aren’t they gorgeous?
-And I planted bulbs in the rest of the raised beds that will pop up spring of 2022.
+I planted bulbs in the rest of the raised beds that will pop up spring of 2022.
 I can’t wait to see how they look.

 Splitting Dahlia Tubers